 Hi, I’m Mel.
 I’m a digital strategist and associate editor working at NPR in Washington DC.

-In 2013, I filled in as an editor and writer at National Geographic Magazine for someone out on maternity leave.
-I also dropped out of grad school—which I probably shouldn’t have gone to in the first place.
+Before coming to NPR, I filled in as an editor and writer at National Geographic Magazine for someone out on maternity leave.
+I wrote features for the web and magazine, and helped out with digital strategy for the magazine.

 I used to work as an associate producer at NPR’s Fresh Air with Terry Gross, where I was responsible for writing and producing all web content and social media for the show, in addition to writing/producing some daily on-air content.

 Before Fresh Air, I worked as the director and associate producer at NPR’s Peabody award-winning humor show Wait Wait Don’t Tell Me (where I wrote jokes) and was a 2006 Kroc Fellow at NPR (where I recorded and produced pieces for broadcast and web.)
 I have also written for NPR.org, National Geographic, Esquire Magazine, The Pennsylvania Gazette and The Daily Pennsylvanian.
 My work has been featured by the Nieman Journalism Lab, the New York Times, Poynter, Audiophiles, Current, the Shorty Awards, the Philadelphia Geek Awards, the Village Voice, Geekadelphia, and NPR Digital Services Knight Foundation Training.
 I made my Fresh Air debut on my final day of employment in July of 2012.